Introduction -Corporation Tax (UK)

 When a company closes down, it can claim `terminal loss relief.’
 This means It can carry back any losses against profits in the three preceding years before the final accounting period.

-This Corporation Tax guide looks at most of the areas that may affect your contracting business or small limited company in terms of CT.
-As mentioned earlier, CT is one of your main contractor taxes.
-Your contractor accountant will typically handle the preparation of and file a form CT600 for your company each year whilst you can arrange to pay your company’s tax liability.
+This Corporation Tax guide looks at most areas that may affect your contracting limited company in terms of CT.
+As mentioned earlier, CT is your main contractor tax (UK).
+Your contractor accountant will typically handle the preparation of this.
+In addition, they will also a HMRC CT600 return for your company each financial year.
+On the other hand, you can arrange to pay your company’s tax liability.
+Alternatively, if you plan to file the HMRC corporate tax return yourself, the above is a good guide which explains this process.

-The process when you complete a Corporation Tax return (limited company) is not always straightforward.
+This limited company tax guide explains the process when you complete a contractor Corporation Tax return (limited company).
+In addition, we show that this is not always straightforward.
 In fact, it will be more complex if there has been a change in CT rates or capital allowances.
-In addition, the process of filing to satisfy HMRC requirements is not straightforward.
-They now require specific `tagging’ for the figures in the accounts, and accountants use specialist software to do this.
-If you have an excellent accountant to look after you, they will take care of this.
+What’s more, the process of filing a UK corporate tax return to satisfy HMRC requirements is not straightforward.
+They now require specific `tagging’ for the figures in the accounts.
+Indeed, accountants use specialist HMRC Corporation Tax online filing software to do this.
+Therefore, if you have an excellent accountant to look after you, they will take care of this.

 Link to Contractor Advice UK group on